Please review the program eligibility requirements and application instructions prior to starting the graduate

 Applications will be reviewed as they are received throughout the year.
 It is recommended that applicants submit all required materials at least one month prior to the requested term of enrollment.

-Prepare a personal essay (2–3 pages) that demonstrates written communication skills and clarifies personal goals, academic background and purpose in pursuing a graduate degree or certificate in theology.
+1) Your personal goals and purpose in pursuing a graduate degree or certificate in theology